Antwerp in spring: markets, cafés and walkable neighborhoods

 Wander into Zuid

 When you’ve had your fill of market energy, head south into Het Zuid, Antwerp’s creative and cultural quarter.
 The walk takes about 15 minutes, and it’s an easy transition: from noisy stalls to wide, sunlit streets lined with art galleries, concept shops, and cafés that seem designed to make you linger.
 This part of town has a different pace.
-Think soft linen in the shop windows, clean architecture, and boutiques where the staff greet you without pressure.
+Think soft linen in the shop windows, clean architecture, and boutiques where the staff greet you calmly.

 Walking through Zuid on a spring morning is a reminder of why Antwerp is different from other European cities.
 It’s stylish without showing off, international without losing its Belgian roots.
-You won’t find tour buses unloading here, just locals moving at their own pace and travelers blending in as they explore.

-A Slow Lunch in Antwerp
+A Long Lunch in Antwerp

 By the time you’ve wandered through Zuid’s shops and galleries, you’ll be ready to sit down for something nourishing.
 One of the nicest things about Antwerp is that lunch isn’t treated as a quick pit stop.
 Cafés here invite you to stay as long as you like, and in spring the pace feels even slower - a mix of locals catching up with friends and solo diners with books or laptops open just for the sake of writing a line or two.